Serka-M/ENAdumper/msc/wf-fast5.md

 1. Given the usual size of a typical Fast5 dataset, ENAdumper processes one sample at a time.
 2. The main input is a path to a directory containing Fast5 files that the user wants to upload.
 3. Example for uploading Fast5 data with ENAdumper: <br/>
-'''ENAdumper --fast5_dir /path/to/fast5/files --key /path/to/ENA/sample/sheet.tsv --sample sample_1 --study PRJEB00001 --webin_user Webin-0001 --webin_pass SecurePassword1'''
+`ENAdumper --fast5_dir /path/to/fast5/files --key /path/to/ENA/sample/sheet.tsv --sample sample_1 --study PRJEB00001 --webin_user Webin-0001 --webin_pass SecurePassword1`